g0tmk/dotfiles-linux/README.md

 #### BUGS
 - capslock->escape remapping doesn't stay bound always? maybe after wake from sleep?
+  - workaround for now is run `remap` when this happens
   - appears to affect other remappings also (ie win/alt swap)
   - seems to be a known bug, one of the comments has a workaround that may work
     - [comment](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=633849#92)
     - [workaround script](https://bugs.debian.org/cgi-bin/bugreport.cgi?att=1;bug=633849;filename=40xkb-save-restore;msg=92)
-- Figure out why xmobar is hidden by windows by default
+- ~~Figure out why xmobar is hidden by windows by default~~
+  - It is hidden by windows, but trayer is not.
+Opening a window after 4 seconds (trayer startup delay) has no issue.
+So this could be solved by improving trayer startup delay (a different todo)
 - xmobar temperature readout glitches after wake from suspend
   - happened twice in a row within two days, but hasen't happened in > 2 weeks. will make temp script if the bug happens again.